Population III star formation near high-redshift active galactic nuclei: Introduction

 Previous work shows that the characteristics of Pop III clusters would be strongly shaped by their radiative environment.
 An H$_2$-dissociating Lyman-Werner (LW) background can prevent the gas from cooling, increasing the initial mass function (IMF) of the stars formed, and with a high enough flux inducing the formation of a direct-collapse black hole \citep[DCBH;][]{Latif2014}.
 Other work also showed that an ionizing ultraviolet (UV) background could delay Pop III formation until lower redshifts \citep{Visbal2017,Kulkarni2019}. \citet{Park2021} showed that a much weaker X-ray background could elevate the free-electron fraction in the collapsing gas, catalysing H$_2$ formation, which boosts Pop III star formation in low-mass dark matter (DM) haloes.

 Past work has also studied Pop III formation in the most extreme radiative environments. \citet{Johnson2019} showed, using a simplified one-zone model, that a monochromatic 1000 eV flux from the quasar of a nearby supermassive black hole (SMBH) could also induce the formation of a DCBH within 100 kpc of the host DM halo. \citet{Prole2024} also showed that a DM halo merger can increase the gas temperature of the resultant halo through dynamical heating, increasing the initial mass function (IMF) of the objects that form without a radiation background.
 A related scenario, although not involving Pop III stars, was observed by \citet{Balashev2025}, which presented observations of two merging galaxies (one of which contains a powerful quasar) at $z = 2.7$.
-In the quasar host’s companion, compact, high-density gas clouds were found, indicating that UV from the quasar dissociated most of the molecular gas, leaving only high-density regions that were shielded from the quasar.
+In the quasar host’s companion, compact, high-density gas clouds were found, indicating that UV from the quasar dissociated most of the molecular gas, leaving only high-density regions that were shielded from the quasar, a scenario which may also explain the inferred decline in recent star formation near a bright quasar at $z = 6.3$ reported by \citet{Zhu2025}.
 Similarly, \citet{Suzuki2025} showed that Lyman-$\alpha$ emitting and continuum-selected galaxies have lower densities when they are near quasars, and \citet{Durovcikova2025} observed a Lyman-$\alpha$ emitter candidate at a projected distance of 29 kpc from the quasar PSO J158-14.

 Here we extend previous work by running 3D radiation-hydrodynamical simulations to model the radiative feedback of an active galactic nucleus (AGN) on the formation of Pop III stars in neighbouring regions.
 We use a standard composite quasar SED \citep{HM2012} to model the entire spectrum, computing self-consistent photodissociation, photoionization, and photoheating rates.
 We also account for Compton scattering and inverse Compton scattering self-consistently with this spectrum.
 In Section \ref{Sec:methods} we discuss our simulations and in Section \ref{Sec:results} we present the results.
 In Section \ref{Sec:discussion} we determine the specific objects that would form after gravitational collapse in each scenario, and their detectability with \textit{JWST}.
 Finally, in Section \ref{Sec:conclusion} we summarize our findings.
 We assume a $\Lambda \rm CDM$ cosmology with the following parameters from \citet{planck}: $\Omega_{\rm M}$ = 0.309, $\Omega_{\Lambda}$ = 0.691, $\Omega_{\rm b}$ = 0.0486, h = 0.677, $\sigma_8$= 0.816, and $n_s$ = 0.968.